 Benjamin Franklin

-Overnight night oats are healthy no-cook make ahead breakfast.
-The basic overnight oat recipe is made by soaking rolled oats overnight with your favorite plant-based milk or regular milk and letting them sit in the refrigerator overnight.
-The next morning you will have a ready to eat grab and go breakfast.
+Overnight night oats are a healthy no-cook make-ahead breakfast.
+The basic overnight oats recipe is made by soaking rolled oats overnight with your favorite plant-based milk or regular milk and letting them sit in the refrigerator overnight.
+The next morning you will have a ready-to-eat grab-and-go breakfast.

 How to make overnight oats

-1. Start with a basic overnight oats recipe and adjust it to your liking
+1. Start with a basic recipe for overnight oats and adjust it to your liking.
+To the basic overnight oatmeal, you can add fruit, nut butter, nuts, replace sweetener for mashed banana, etc.

 1 cup old fashioned oats +1 cup plant-based Milk + 2 tablespoons chia seeds + 1-2 tablespoons sweetener

-2. Mix all the ingredients ( see options and add-ons below) really well in a large bowl and divide into 4 glass jars or containers with lids.
-Refrigerate overnight.
+2. Mix all the ingredients well in a large bowl and divide them into 4 glass jars or containers with lids.
+Refrigerate overnight. ( See options and add-ons below)

-3. As you get used to making overnight you can adjust the ingredients depending on your taste.
-You can add more oats for thicker oats, more milk for looser oats, more or less sweetener and chia seeds.
+3. As you get used to making overnight oats you can adjust the ingredients depending on your taste.
+You can add more oats for thicker oats, more milk for looser oats, more or less sweeteners, and chia seeds.
 That’s up to you.

 4. In the morning you could add fresh fruit and nuts or have them already mixed into the oats.